Chorus/Note-Documentation/docs/Session/CreateEditCancelSession.md

 2. Fill out the required information.
 3. Click OK to save the session.

-Your session is saved and will be validated by your agency.
+Your session is saved and will be validated by your organization.
 The session status will be updated throughout the process.

 ## Edit a Session